basecamp/handbook/appendix-06-code-of-conduct.md

+---
+chapter: A7
+chapter-title: "37signals Code of Conduct"
+title: "37signals Code of Conduct | 37signals Employee Handbook"
+---

 # 37signals Code of Conduct

 37signals pledges to be a company with a healthy and friendly work environment.
 What follows is a set of guidelines on how we get there.